mestachs/blog/posts/2022-11-21-postgres-command-line.md

 tags: ["postgres", "cli"]
 ---

-In this article I wanted to share tools, tricks I use everyday around postgres and especially "command line" oriented.
+In this article I wanted to share tools, tricks/tools I use everyday around postgres and especially "command line" oriented and how to gain visibility in what is actually running in postgres (diagnose performance issues).

+I'm not that fluent in english, I hope it's still readable.

 # The basic : psql